Computing basics

 Input devices

-plethora of devices falls into the category of input peripheral.
+A plethora of devices falls into the category of input peripheral.
 Typical examples include keyboards, mice, trackballs, pointing sticks, joysticks, digital tablets, touch pads, and scanners.

 Keyboards contain mechanical or electromechanical switches that change the flow of current through the keyboard when depressed.
 A microprocessor embedded in the keyboard interprets these changes and sends a signal to the computer.
 In addition to letter and number keys, most keyboards also include “function” and “control” keys that modify input or send special commands to the computer.